 Does this financial product have a sustainable investment objective?
-Yes Yes ● It will make a minimum of sustainable investments with an environmental objective:% It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of 75% of sustainable investments In economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU It will make a minimum of sustainable investments with a social objective: ----------------------------------- Taxonomy with a social objective It promotes E/S characteristics, but will not make any sustainable investments measure how the environmental or social characteristics promoted by the financial product are attained.
+Yes ● No It will make a minimum of sustainable investments with an environmental objective: It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of 75% of sustainable investments environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU It will make a minimum of sustainable investments with a social objective: Taxonomy % with a social objective It promotes E/S characteristics, but will not make any sustainable investments measure how the environmental or social characteristics promoted by the financial product are attained.